-Seeking veterinarians with the highest standards of scholarship and ethics who are committed to the conservation and animal welfare of zoological companion animals
+Seeking veterinarians with the highest standards of scholarship and ethics who are committed to the advancement of medicine and welfare of zoological companion animals.

 The University of Illinois College of Veterinary Medicine offers a three-year residency in Zoological Companion Animal Medicine and Surgery.

 The residency is a American College of Zoological Medicine (ACZM) – compliant training program and is supervised by at least three diplomates of this college (see mentor list below).
 The residency is supported by a minimum five on-site full-time zoo, aquatic, exotic, and wildlife veterinarians.
 The residency is designed to provide clinical training that will enable the resident to become competent in exotic, zoo, aquatic, and wildlife medicine with a focus on zoological companion animals and to meet the eligibility requirements for certification in the ACZM.
 This residency runs simultaneously with the Illinois Zoological and Aquatic Animal Residency.

 Residents obtain training through…

 - Primary case responsibility of zoological companion animals through the zoological medicine service at the Veterinary Teaching Hospital.
 This service sees a variety of client-owned avian, mammal, reptile, amphibian, and fish species on a primary care, referral care, and emergency basis.

 - Primary case responsibility of captive zoological animals at two local zoological institutions accredited by the Association of Zoo and Aquaria (AZA): Miller Park Zoo in Bloomington, Ill., Peoria Zoo in Peoria, Ill., and the Scovill Zoo in Decatur, Ill.
 These institutions house a wide variety of mammal, avian, reptile, amphibian, and invertebrate species that are seen on a primary care and emergency basis.

 - Supervisory and teaching role to students in the College of Veterinary Medicine’s Wildlife Medical Clinic, a student-run, state-of-the-art facility that treats native injured and orphaned wildlife.
 Native mammal, avian, and reptile species are evaluated 24 hours a day, 7 days a week and are provided with medical care, including medical and surgical interventions, to facilitate rehabilitation.